cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ﻿## Todos
+ - DataEntry Control Changes
   - Updated by is triggering un-needed changes when closing without saving warnings
   - Use the new String Entry control in Image
- - Look at Bindings for Height, Lines and Wordwrap so the String Entry could be used in a few more places
- - Int Entry Control
- - DateTime Entry Control
+  - Changes and Validation background color?
  - Points:
   - Details Json - save into folder with content? or whole list to parent folder? both?
   - JsonImport - maybe a partial class for the details?